-From our vantage point, we could see neighbouring hippos
+From our vantage point, we could see neighboring hippos

-It was a completely secluded setting and the team welcomed us with drinks and appetisers as the sun went down.
+It was a completely secluded setting and the team welcomed us with drinks and appetizers as the sun went down.
 The food was cooked by a private chef.
-From our vantage point we had incredible views of colourful birdlife and neighbouring hippos.
+From our vantage point we had incredible views of colorful birdlife and neighboring hippos.